Quantum nonlocality: Einstein, Podolsky and Rosen

-In the Copenhagen view of this experiment, Alice's measurement—and particularly her measurement choice—has a direct effect on Bob's state.
+In the orthodox view of this experiment, Alice's measurement—and particularly her measurement choice—has a direct effect on Bob's state.
 However, under the assumption of locality, actions on Alice's system do not affect the "true", or "ontic" state of Bob's system.
 We see that the ontic state of Bob's system must be compatible with one of the quantum states $\left|\uparrow\right\rang_B$ or $\left|\downarrow\right\rang_B$, since Alice can make a measurement that concludes with one of those states being the quantum description of his system.
 At the same time, it must also be compatible with one of the quantum states $\left|\leftarrow\right\rang_B$ or $\left|\rightarrow\right\rang_B$ for the same reason.
 Therefore, the ontic state of Bob's system must be compatible with at least two quantum states; the quantum state is therefore not a complete descriptor of his system.
-Einstein, Podolsky and Rosen saw this as evidence of the incompleteness of the Copenhagen interpretation of quantum theory, since the wavefunction is explicitly not a complete description of a quantum system under this assumption of locality.
+Einstein, Podolsky and Rosen saw this as evidence of the incompleteness of quantum theory, since the wavefunction is explicitly not a complete description of a quantum system under this assumption of locality.
 Their paper concludes:

 Although various authors (most notably Niels Bohr) criticised the ambiguous terminology of the EPR paper, the thought experiment nevertheless generated a great deal of interest.
 Their notion of a "complete description" was later formalised by the suggestion of hidden variables that determine the statistics of measurement results, but to which an observer does not have access.
 Bohmian mechanics provides such a completion of quantum mechanics, with the introduction of hidden variables; however the theory is explicitly nonlocal.
 The interpretation therefore does not give an answer to Einstein's question, which was whether or not a complete description of quantum mechanics could be given in terms of local hidden variables in keeping with the "Principle of Local Action".